sreerag13/sreerag13/README.md

 ## 📚 Fun Facts About Me

 - 🤹‍♂️ Jack of all tech trades and master of...well, many!
-- 💬 Always up for a chat about tech, classical music, or the best memes.
-(Hint: It's always the one with cats 🐱).
+- 💬 Always up for a chat about tech,gadgets, or the best memes.
 ---

 ## 🛠️ Tools I Use